Hubbard Alexander: Coaching career

 Alexander was a graduate assistant for the Tennessee State Tigers from 1962 to 1963.
 He coached at George Washington High School in Chicago, Illinois from 1963 to 1965.
 He coached at Lester High School in Memphis, Tennessee from 1966 to 1970.
 Alexander was the head coach and athletic director at East High School in Memphis from 1971 to 1974.
 He served as defensive line and tight ends coach for the Vanderbilt Commodores from 1975 to 1978.
 He was the tight ends coach of the Miami Hurricanes from 1979 to 1984 and the wide receivers coach from 1985 to 1988.
 The Hurricanes won the national championship in 1983 and 1987.
 Alexander served as wide receivers coach of the Dallas Cowboys of the NFL from 1989 to 1997, winning Super Bowl XXVII, XXVIII and XXX.
 He was the wide receivers coach of the NFL's Minnesota Vikings from 1998 to 1999.
 He served as wide receivers coach of the New Orleans Saints of the NFL from 2000 to 2003.
 Alexander was an assistant coach for the Cincinnati Marshals of the National Indoor Football League in 2005.
 He has spent time as head coach at Melrose High School in Memphis.

 Personal life

 Alexander married his college sweetheart, Gloria Demire, in 1962.
-The couple went on to have three sons, Todd, Chad and Bard.
-Chad played college football for the Wake Forest Demon Deacons, and is currently the Assistant General Manager for the Los Angeles Chargers of the NFL.
-There are eight grandchildren: Morgan, Nicholas, Sofia, Chloe, Charlotte, Harper, Hadley and Hunter.
-Axe and Gloria remained married until his death.
+They had three sons, Todd, Chad, and Bard.
+Chad played college football for the Wake Forest Demon Deacons and is the assistant general manager of the Los Angeles Chargers.

 Hubbard died in Reisterstown Maryland on August 28, 2016.